 Murchison Falls National Park Map

-In 1910, the Bunyoro Game Reserve was created south of the River Nile.
-In 1928, the boundaries were extended north of the river into the modern-day Nwoya District.
+The creation of the Bunyoro Game Reserve south of the River Nile took place in 1910.
+The Bunyoro Game Reserve extended its boundaries north of the river into the modern-day Nwoya District in 1928.

 In 1952, the British administration established the National Parks Act of Uganda.
-The area described above became Murchison Falls National Park.
+Murray Falls National Park emerged from the aforementioned area.

 Explorers John Speke and James Grant were the first Europeans to visit Murchison Falls Conservation Area in 1862.
-It was more thoroughly explored by Samuel and Florence Baker in 1863–4.
-Baker named the falls Murchison Falls after the geologist Roderick Murchison, then the president of the Royal Geographical Society.
+Samuel and Florence Baker explored it more thoroughly in 1863–4.
+Baker named the falls Murchison Falls after the

-However, the original name of Murchison Falls is “Pajok” a Luo word meaning the “place of spirits.”
-It is a place where sacrifices were offered to the gods of rain, to victory in wars, and to protect people from sickness.
+However, the original name of Murchison Falls is "Pajok,” a Luo word meaning the “place of spirits.”
+People offered sacrifices there to the gods of rain, to win wars, and to ward off illness.

 How Big Is Murchison Falls Park?